 Each performance brings together selected musicians who receive specific instructions.
 We play on very light scores, designed to enable the emergence of creations that are always unrepeatable: works that belong to a single space, a single time and only to those who join us.
 We require an active presence from the audience, properly prepared, ready to welcome each new production to its fullest.

 When we create a proper situation, and both musicians and audience prepare themselfs accordingly, these unrepeatable phenomena take place, generating trully meaningful performances.
-This is what my RITUAL CONCERTS are.

 Mine is a contribution in the form of a meaningful proposal in this context of contemporary emptiness, among the confusion of many artists and audiences, immersed in a desperate search for fresh ideas.
 Each concert is an ABSOLUTE PREMIERE.